The best sunsets (and sunrises) in Vietnam are waiting for you…

 Of course, you shouldn’t come all this way without seeing Bai Tu Long Bay as well.
 Slightly to the northeast of Halong Bay itself, this is its lesser known neighbor, but is still home to hundreds of its own karst islands, and is where the Vung Vieng floating fishing village lives.
 Perfect for getting away from the crowds a little, this part of the Ha Long region has its own list of attractions.

-Beach-wise you should definitely get to Ban Chan Beach, one of the best places in Halong Bay, offering that ‘solitude in paradise’ feel, though you probably shouldn’t expect to be completely alone.
+Beach-wise you should definitely get to Ban Chan Beach, one of the best places in Halong Bay to watch sunrise, offering that ‘solitude in paradise’ feel, though you probably shouldn’t expect to be completely alone.
 Swimming, snorkeling and kayaking are all available here, the latter of which we highly recommend.
 It won’t be long before you’re claiming a piece of sand of your very own – just think of the possibilities.

 One of the largest caves in the area – there are 59 discovered thus far – is Sung Sot Cave, and this is also a must-do.
 Set your camera to night mode here and discover all sorts of fascinating shapes.
 Stalagmites and stalactites adorn the cave’s interior, and there’s a legendary story behind each of them – think dragons, dwarves and demons!
 If you have time, we also recommend Thien Cung Cave, otherwise known as ‘Heavenly Cave’ on Da Gau Island.